pingcap/docs/data-migration/migrate-aurora-tidb-from-snapshot.md

 # "tidb": The "tidb" backend is recommended to import data less than 1 TiB.
 During the import, the target TiDB cluster can provide service normally.
 backend = "local"

 # Set the temporary storage directory for the sorted Key-Value files.
 The directory must be empty, and the storage space must be enough to hold the largest single table in the data source.
-For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage and exclusive I/O for the directory.
+For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage, which can use I/O exclusively.
 sorted-kv-dir = "/mnt/ssd/sorted-kv-dir"

 [mydumper]
 # The path that stores the snapshot file.
-data-source-dir = "${s3_path}"  # e.g.: s3://bucket-name/data-path
+data-source-dir = "${s3_path}"  # e.g.: s3://my-bucket/sql-backup?region=us-west-2

 [[mydumper.files]]
 # The expression that parses the parquet file.